-Our contract management planning processes also include specific risk assessments for modern slavery concerns.
+Our contract management planning processes will also be updated to include specific risk assessments for modern slavery concerns.
+In addition, to these new initiatives we will:

-We will continue to look for ways to enhance and improve our procurement and supplier selection processes.
-This includes undertaking assessments of potentially at-risk areas within our supply chains, to better map and understand the source of the goods we use in the delivery of our services to rural and remote Australia.
+- continue to roll out modern slavery awareness training to staff; and, - undertake ongoing assessments of potentially at-risk areas within our supply chains, to better map and understand the source of the goods we use in the delivery of our services to rural and remote Australia.